-Figure/Value from report has to be mentioned.
+The Assessment Year at SI.
+No. 1 is to be filled in YYYY-YYYY format.
 In case, there is no figure/value available in the report related to key fields at SI.
-No. 3, mention "0" and proceed.
+No. 2, mention "0" and proceed.

 Apart from these, there are 3 additional key fields including PAN of the Assessee which are optional.